Hi, I’m Siobhan…

 That book was published in 2000.

 Fast forward 20 years and I’ve now written over 30 books and I’ve won three book awards.
 Moral of the story … never give up on your dreams!

-Siobhan Curham is an award-winning author, ghost writer, editor and writing coach.
-Her first novel for young adults, Dear Dylan, won the Young Minds Book Award and her last novel for young adults, Don’t Stop Thinking About Tomorrow, was nominated for the 2019 Carnegie Medal, won the Warwickshire Schools Book Award and the Highly Commended Southern Schools Book Award and was shortlisted for the Lancashire Book of the Year Award, the James Reckitt Hull Award, and the prestigious Les Incos Book Award in France.
+Siobhan Curham is an award-winning author, editor and writing coach.
+Her first novel for young adults, Dear Dylan, won the Young Minds Book Award and her YA novel, Don’t Stop Thinking About Tomorrow, was nominated for the 2019 Carnegie Medal, won the Warwickshire Schools Book Award and the Highly Commended Southern Schools Book Award and was shortlisted for the Lancashire Book of the Year Award, the James Reckitt Hull Award, and the prestigious Les Incos Book Award in France.

 Her latest non-fiction book for adults, Something More … a Spiritual Misfit’s Search for Meaning is out now.
 Find out more here.

 Siobhan has also written and created many children’s book series under pen names.
 And she has written for many newspapers, magazines and websites, including The Guardian, Breathe magazine, Cosmopolitan, Writers’ Forum, DatingAdvice.com, Mother and Baby, Practical Parenting and Take a Break.
 She has also been a guest on various radio and TV shows, including Woman’s Hour, BBC News, GMTV and BBC Breakfast.

 Siobhan has spoken at businesses, schools, universities and literary festivals around the world, including the BBC, Hay Festival, Cheltenham Festival, Bath Festival, Ilkley Festival, YALC, YA Shot, London Book Fair and Sharjah Reading Festival.